our history, our partners

 "My hope for this trip was that the youth would catch some of the passion I have for justice and understand the social realities that create injustices.
 Little did I know that I would be so inspired myself!
 This week, while draining me physically and mentally, has fanned the flames in my soul to fight for all those who are less fortunate....
 I know I will always remember this experience..."

 In 2016, we relocated to the Russell neighborhood of Louisville, 2 miles SE, to the historic Plymouth Settlement House.
 The Settlement House is a remnant of the early 20th century, a former boarding house for young black women moving into the city.
-We think we're faithfully repurposing the old gem.
-And we're thankful to the UCC and the Disciples of Christ for helping with renovation.
-A new era and a new partnership with Plymouth Congregational UCC begins.
+We lived there in partnership with the United Church of Christ for a couple of powerful seasons.